 ''' column(0) The sequential order of each point within a data set.
 The counter starts at 0, increments on each non-blank, non-comment line, and is reset by two sequential blank records.
-The shorthand form $0 is available.

-column(-1) This counter starts at 0, increments on a single blank line,

-and is reset by two sequential blank lines.
+For data in non-uniform matrix format, column(0) is the linear order of each matrix element.
+The shorthand form $0 is available. column(-1) This counter starts at 0, increments on a single blank line, and is reset by two sequential blank lines.
+This corresponds to the data line in array or grid data.
+It can also be used to distinguish separate line segments or polygons within a data set. column(-2) Starts at 0 and increments on two sequential blank lines.
+This is the index number of the current data set within a file that contains multiple data sets.
+See 'index'. column($#) The special symbol $# evaluates to the total number of columns available, so column($#) refers to the last (rightmost) field in the current input line column($# - 1) would refer to the last-but-one column, etc. '''

+Arrays When the data source being plotted is an array or array-valued function, the "columns" in a using specification are interpreted as below.
+See arrays (p.
+52) for more detail.

 '''

-''' This corresponds to the data line in array or grid data.
-It can also be used to distinguish separate line segments or polygons within a data set.

-Starts at 0 and increments on two sequential blank lines.
-This is the index number of the current data set within a '''

-file that contains multiple data sets.
-See 'index'.

-column(\$#) The special symbol \$# evaluates to the total number of columns available, so column(\$#) refers to the last (rightmost) field in the current input line.

-column(\$# - 1) would refer to the last-but-one column, etc.
+column 1 the array index

+column 2 the real component of a numerical array entry

+or the string value of a string array entry

+column 3 the imaginary part of a numerical array entry

+'''

 Key The layout of certain plot styles (column-stacked histograms, spider plots) is such that it would make no sense to generate plot titles from a data column header.
 Also it would make no sense to generate axis tic labels from the content of a data column (e.g. using 2:3:xticlabels(1)).
 These plots styles instead use the form using 2:3:key(1) to generate plot titles for the key from the text content of a data column, usually a first column of row headers.
 See the example given for spiderplot (p.
-82).
+97).